 1. Adam Lanza took his own life, it is said, when he heard the police sirens.
 A psychiatrist is better qualified to analyse that; but to my lay mind, in that one act of guilt and fear he sought and took his own retribution.

 2. Killing and torture are two different beasts.
 It is harder to bear the news of a death when suffering was involved.
 Even in Connecticut; the coroner was reported as having said that, if at all anyone suffered, it was brief.
-Hearing ‘brief and quick’ has the relieving effect of, merciful.
+Hearing ‘brief and quick’ has the relieving thought response of: merciful.
 Not on the part of the criminal but to the losing of a life.
 Taking a life quickly lends it a ‘merciful release’ quality; which the crime of inflicting unspeakable physical and mental harm on an individual, leaving them to face their fate, does not have.
 Mind-numbing recitations of acid attacks on women resulting in permanent disfigurement and blinding (sometimes), rape of women and children, or of torture that preceded killing have a different impact on us than an instantaneous death.
 They shake our very faith in humanity.
 By not wanting to torture and by taking their lives out in a trice; is a gun toting criminal tapping into some base understanding of the quality of mercy?
 Maybe inadvertently, but nevertheless.

 3. By medicalizing a crime; we are also, subliminally restoring our own faith in humanity.
 We reassure ourselves that man is incapable of such cruelty except in the presence of a mental derangement.
-Torture, on the other hand, frightens us.
+On the other hand, torture frightens us.
 Just like a killing with a gun speaks of some hidden quality of mercy; torture is inherently sadistic and implies a revelling in the suffering of another.
 If a criminal with no medical antecedent is capable of torture, what of each one of us?
 If he is no different from the rest of us physically or mentally; is there a tipping point for crime?
 Are we biologically wired for cruelty?
 Is there a point at which behaviour alters dangerously and dramatically?